 Further, it’s not just about balance sheet improvements.
 By managing supplier payments more effectively, companies can reduce their Cost of Goods Sold by tens of millions of dollars, while at the same time ensuring supply chain health through early payment options.

 However, fully realizing the cash prize until now has been challenging.
 Companies have struggled to truly understand how cash is deployed across their supply chains and the ability to take action to free up and invest cash has been limited for buyers and suppliers alike.
 Companies have suffered from:

 Poor visibility: up to 70% of company revenues can be deployed in working capital to fund operations.
 Yet companies struggle to gain an accurate picture of how this cash is deployed, where cash is stagnating and how this changes over time.

 Broken processes: few companies today are truly connected with their supply chain.
-Accounts payable process are labour intensive, with over 60% of suppliers still submitting paper invoices.
-Existing supplier financing solutions do not alleviate the burden, as they too require high levels of manual intervention for reconciliation, deployment and support.
+Accounts payable process are labor intensive, with over 60% of suppliers still submitting paper invoices.
+Existing supplier financing solutions do not alleviate the burden, as they too require high levels of manual intervention for reconciliation, deployment, and support.

 Siloed solutions: supplier financing solutions only address small parts of the supply chain and can normally only meet a single goal of improving working capital or reducing costs.
 They are challenging to deploy and once implemented, virtually impossible to adjust to meet changing business conditions.

 Misaligned: internal functions including treasury, procurement and finance have operated with conflicting working capital, supply chain cost and supplier health objectives resulting in opposing goals and reduced program performance.